synapticloop/documentr/README.md

 # Usage

 This project generates a `README.md` file pulling together information from a variety of sources.
-A lot of project documentation is repetitive, hard to generate, contains information that is hard-coded, or is just plain missing.
+A lot of project documentation is repetitive, hard to generate, contains information that is hard-coded, or is just plain missing or wrong.

+`documentr` makes it easier to include a raft of documentation without having to generate multiple files by hand.

-The only files that are hand-written is this file `pre-usage.md.templar`, and the subsequent one `post-usage.md.templar`, all other information is generated from the `documentr.json` file in the root of this project.
+For this `README.md` file, the only files that are hand-written is this file `pre-usage.md.templar`, and the subsequent one `post-usage.md.templar`, all other information is generated from the `documentr.json` file in the root of this project.

 ## The `documentr.json` file